 Laser Cutting Examples

-Challenged to prototype a laser cut element for their residential project, students developed designs that were fabricated here at our FabLab.
+Challenged to prototype a laser cut element for their residential project, students developed designs that were fabricated here at the FabLab.

 Professors: Joseph Lembo, Takashi Kamiya and Johannes Knoops

-Laser cut accessories for the BFA graduating student show, May 6-21, 2015.
+Laser cut leather accessory for the BFA graduating student show